CHEM 4630

 Garland Publishing, Inc. 1995

-- Copies of midterm and final examinations from previous years are
+Copies of midterm and final examinations from previous years

-Working through them will help prepare you for the examinations.
+Working through the exams will help prepare you for the examinations.

 Evaluation: